-- Series: 31003 - (a) The hearing will be closed to the public unless requested to be open by the appealing person. - (b) The appealing person may be represented by legal counsel at their expense. - (c) The appealing person and the institution may offer any written evidence or oral testimony that is material to the issues. - (d) The burden shall be upon the appealing person to show by a preponderance of the credible evidence that: - Financial exigency was not in fact the reason for the initial decision to reduce academic positions; or - (2) The decision to terminate the appealing person as compared to another individual in the same discipline or teaching specialty was arbitrary and unreasonable. - (e) No other issues shall be heard or considered by the hearing committee. - (f) The hearing committee shall make written findings of fact and recommendations to the president of a component institution as soon as practical following the hearing.
-The president shall have the final decision to either accept or reject the recommendation of the hearing committee. - 3.
-Definitions
+- (a) The hearing will be closed to the public unless requested to be open by the appellant. - (b) The appellant may be represented by legal counsel at his or her own expense. - (c) The appellant and the institution may offer any written evidence or oral testimony that is material to the issues. - (d) The burden shall be upon the appellant to show by a preponderance of the credible evidence that: - Financial exigency was not in fact the reason for the initial decision to reduce academic positions; or - (2) The decision to terminate the appellant as compared to another individual in the same discipline or teaching specialty was arbitrary and unreasonable based upon the evidence presented.

+- (e) No other issues shall be heard or considered by the hearing committee. - (f) The hearing committee shall make written findings of fact and recommendations to the president of the institution as soon as practical following the hearing.
+The president shall have the final decision to either accept or reject the recommendation of the hearing committee. - Sec.
+4 Institutional policies and procedures implementing this Rule shall be approved in accordance with applicable Regents' Rules (including Rule 20201, Sec.
+4.9) and placed in each institution's Handbook of Operating Procedures.